The American Fine Wine Competition is one of the most influential and recognized wine events in the country.

 Education: Because the judging takes place at FIU’s Hospitality School, students have the opportunity to work with AFWC and learn many wine and hospitality-related skills.
 Each year approximately 100 students act as “Wine Angels” over the course of three days.

-Judging happens at the wine labs at Florida International University and benefits the FIU Chaplin School of Hospitality, which boasts an excellent wine program.
-We expect 800-900 wines to participate.
+Judging takes place at the wine labs at Florida International University and benefits FIU Chaplin School of Hospitality & Tourism Management, which boasts an excellent wine program.

 Each invited winery pays a $100 registration fee and is invited to send 3 bottles of their most recent vintage.
 Each additional wine will cost $45.
 Two (2) bottles are used for the blind judging and the 3rd bottle (signed by the winemaker) is used to promote the winery to the public while raising funds for charity through AFWC events.